by Chris Wayan, 2010

 Still, I'm not sure exactly which islands will host birds of this sort, and which give rise a species in our next group...

-These 'aeps' will prefer subtropical-to-cool climates--they're so big that equatorial or desert heat is hard to take.
+Like the last group, these 'aeps' will prefer subtropical-to-cool climates--they're so big that equatorial or desert heat is hard to take.
 Their ability to tolerate snow at all sets them apart from most Abyssians and gives them an edge in settling cool-temperate lands like the Antarctic Ring-- Weddellia, Morningtonia, Antipodia...

 But the AUK, native to the lonely islands north of Azorea, didn't survive just by chance; they long ago found a deepwater refuge like our Hawai'i, and for centuries, until the Pirate Age was dead, and the Hard-Sell Age fell (after the worldwide hat boycott--Abyssia may look low-tech, but these people aren't fools)--well, until the storm of opportunism faded and Abyssians grew up, no non-Auk ever even heard of the Greek Isles.
 Perhaps I should add Sneaky to the map's personality spectrum.